alibardiz/alibardiz/README.md

 - 👋 Hi, I’m Ali
-- 👀 I’m interested in html, css and js
+- 👀 I’m interested in html, css, js and SEO
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SEO
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alibardiz/alibardiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.